edsu/inkdroid.org/_posts/2023-10-01-foiaonline.md

 But back to the topic of web archiving there is also the question of what remains of foiaonline.gov in the [Internet Archive's Wayback Machine](https://web.archive.org).
 Over in [my notebook](https://github.com/edsu/foiaonline/blob/main/Notebook.ipynb) I used the Wayback Machine API to query for all snapshots matching the prefix `https://foiaonline.gov/*`.
 It found 1,306,651 unique URLs had been archived.
 Which was pretty awesome considering the pages are sitting behind a form.

-However looking at the URLs only found 271,440 unique Tracking IDs, which is only 23% of the total records I found when scraping (1,192,748).
+However looking at the URLs only found 271,440 unique Tracking IDs, which is only 23% of the total records I found.

 With this data in hand it's also possible to look at *when* foiaonline.gov was archived, which made it clear that the majority of the work happened very recently in September 2023 (note the logarithmic scale to make prior archiving legible):